 About the program

-The Australian Volunteers Program matches a broad range of skilled Australians with partner organisations across the Pacific, Asia, and Africa to support them to achieve their own development goals.
+The Australian Volunteers Program matches skilled Australians with partner organisations across the Pacific, Asia, and Africa to support them to achieve their own development goals.

 The Australian Volunteers Program is an Australian Government-funded initiative that supports global volunteering.
-We support partner organisations operating across the Pacific, Asia, and Africa to achieve locally-led change and the realisation of the Sustainable Development Goals.
+We support partner organisations across the Pacific, Asia and Africa to achieve locally-led change and the realisation of the Sustainable Development Goals.

-The program fosters strong, mutual relationships between Australia and people and communities globally to contribute to achieving equitable development outcomes.
+The program fosters strong, mutual relationships between Australia and communities globally to contribute to achieving equitable development outcomes.

 • Support partner organisations to progress their development objectives